School of Education

 This year, CEHD ranked at 28 out of 277 colleges and universities, significantly jumping ahead from last year’s ranking of 47.
 US News and World Report evaluated CEHD on its research activity, the academic excellence of their entering students, their faculty resources, and opinions on program quality from education school deans and school hiring professionals.

-“Rising 19 places higher in the education program rankings this year represents a significant accomplishment for our College,” said Gary Henry, dean of CEHD and professor in the School of Education (SOE) and the Joseph R. Biden, Jr. School of Public Policy & Administration.
+“Rising 19 places higher in the education program rankings this year represents a significant accomplishment for our College,” said Gary Henry, dean of College of Education and Human Development (CEHD) and professor in the School of Education (SOE) and the Joseph R. Biden, Jr. School of Public Policy & Administration.
 “Our ranking improved in terms of both objective measures of program quality and reputational measures.
 It is particularly noteworthy that measures of the quality of our graduate students have increased, especially relative to programs ranked among the top 25.”